+- 1 Follow the procedure in Before working inside your computer.

+- 2 Remove the:

+- a base cover

+- b battery

-- 1 Follow the procedure in Before working inside your computer. - 2 Remove the: - a base cover - 3 To remove the heatsink: - a Loosen the 4 M2.5x2.5 captive screws that secure the heatsink to the computer [1], and then remove another 3 M2x3 screws to release it from the system [2]. - (i) NOTE: Remove the heat sink screws in sequential order as indicated on the heat-sink. - i NOTE: The UMA heatsink has 4 (M2x3) screws.
+- 3 To remove the heatsink:

+- a Loosen the 4 captive screws in the order shown on the heatsink [1], and then remove another 3 screws [2] to release the heatsink...

-b Lift the heatsink away from the computer [2].
+b Lift the heatsink away from the computer.